ARA Almirante Irízar: Upgrade

 The Tandanor shipyard repaired the fire damage and also reconfigured the vessel to increase laboratory space from 74 m2 up to 415 m2.
 This allows the ship to be used primarily as a research vessel in addition to its role of resupplying the southernmost Antarctic base Belgrano II.
 The diesel engines have been replaced by four new ones purchased from MAN in October 2011.
 The main radar of Irízar was also repaired in Argentina by CITEDEF.
 Work was initially estimated to be finished by November 2011, but it was not until April 2017 that the icebreaker was declared seaworthy again.

 On 4 July, Almirante Irízar sailed for open sea trials for the first time in ten years.
 After departing Buenos Aires, the vessel headed to a dry dock in the main base of Argentine Navy, Puerto Belgrano, where the icebreaker underwent tests and verifications prior to ice trials in the Antarctic and return to full service.

 In November 2017, the ship came back to Buenos Aires after successfully passing its "ice test", the last stage of its restoration work that left it ready for service again.
 It was confirmed that it will be present on the Antarctic 2018 campaign.
+The ship remained active in the early 2020s and was joined by the auxiliary vessels Puerto Argentino and Estrecho San Carlos for operations during the 2022/23 Antarctic re-supply mission.

+Second Antarctic vessel

+In November 2014, the Argentine government awarded the design contact for the new Antarctic vessel to the Finnish engineering company Aker Arctic.
+After initial concept development, the project was put on hold until May 2022 when the design work again continued.
+The Polar Class 4 vessel intended to work alongside Almirante Irízar will be built by Tandanor in Argentina and enter service in the late 2020s.